Progress Update – Action Plan: Building a healthier future for First Nations, Inuit and Métis Peoples

-CIHR is committed to engage with the leaders of Indigenous organizations with a national mandate.
-In October 2019, CIHR President, Dr. Michael J. Strong met with Métis National Council (MNC) leadership, to learn more about Métis-specific health research priorities.
+CIHR is committed to engage with leaders of the Assembly of First Nations (AFN), Inuit Tapiriit Kanatami (ITK), and the Métis National Council (MNC) to discuss IHR priorities.
+In October 2019, CIHR President, Dr. Michael J. Strong met with MNC leadership, to learn more about Métis-specific health research priorities.
 In March 2020, health opportunities and ongoing engagement were discussed with representatives from both organizations to continue building the relationship.
-The CIHR-IIPH Scientific Director also met with the Health Director of the Assembly of First Nations (AFN) in October 2019 to discuss research priorities and engagement between both organizations.
-In addition, through regular meetings, CIHR and Inuit Tapiriit Kanatami (ITK) have continued to build on the relationship established between our Presidents.
+The CIHR-IIPH Scientific Director also met with the Health Director of AFN in October 2019 to discuss research priorities and engagement between both organizations.
+In addition, through regular meetings, CIHR and ITK have continued to build on the relationship established between our Presidents.

 One of the key commitments of the Action Plan is for CIHR to increase our capacity to interact with Indigenous communities in a meaningful and culturally safe manner.
 To follow up on a previous Progress Update, new training was undertaken by CIHR staff to help build capacity and cultural safety within the organization.
 These opportunities focus on topics including reconciliation, Indigenous Peoples’ rights and history, as well as the importance of cultural safety and respectful relationships.
 These courses are a small but important step to increase CIHR’s organizational understanding and respect for First Nations, Inuit and Métis rights and contexts.